Michael Brantley: 2021

-On January 25, 2021, Brantley re-signed with the Astros on a two-year, $32 million contract, similar to the contract he signed on December 17, 2018.
+On January 25, 2021, Brantley re-signed with the Astros on a two-year, $32 million contract, similar to the contract he signed in 2018.
 He batted .345 in April and .410 in June, remaining at or near the top of the AL batting leaders for much of the season.
 On July 4, Brantley was selected to his fifth All-Star Game, batting .326/.372/.475 in the first half of the season.
 It was his first selection since 2019.
 A lingering knee injury dampened Brantley's second-half performance.
 As of late July, he was batting .336.
 He saw just 39 at bats in September, and his average slipped to .311 at season's end.
 He finished runner-up to teammate Yuli Gurriel for the AL batting title, marking the sixth time in his career he had finished in the top 10 in the AL in batting.
 He was also second in the AL with 8.8 at bats per strikeout.
-Overall, he slashed .311/.362.437 with eight home runs, 29 doubles, 68 runs scored, and 47 RBIs in 121 games and 508 plate appearances.
+Overall, he slashed .311/.362/.437 with eight home runs, 29 doubles, 68 runs scored, and 47 RBIs in 121 games and 508 plate appearances.

 Brantley hit safely in all four games of the Division Series games versus the Chicago White Sox to extend a hitting streak to fifteen straight postseason games.
 It is the longest postseason hitting streak by an Astros player as well as the fifth longest in MLB history.
 In Game 1 of the ALCS on October 15, he lined a hit in the fifth inning to move the streak to sixteen; the streak ended the next game.